mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/implementation-details.md

 * A map of predefined functions with implementation.
 * Predefined types, e.g. structures.
-* Lazy values that can be calculated upon calls within given tree path.
-They cannot be re-defined.

-Lazy values are calculated maximum once.
+* Lazy values, that can be calculated upon calls within given tree path, cannot be re-defined and they are calculated maximum once.

-If evaluator results in exception\(for instance, Long Overflow\), the result of script evaluation is `false`.
+If the evaluator has exception results\(for instance, Long Overflow\), the script evaluation will be `false`.